naveenreddy61/my_pythonleet/README.md

 # my_pythonleet
-This is where try solving leet code  problems in python
+This is where I try solving leet code  problems in python.
+I will be adding as much theory as possible as code along.